- What is parenting time?

 - He might make a complaint to the police that you have abducted the children.

-- He might start a legal action for custody of the children.
+- He might start a legal action for parenting time of and decision-making responsibilities for the children.

-This is why it is important to deal with the issue of custody of your children as soon as possible.
+This is why it is important to deal with the issue of parenting as soon as possible.

 How can I be accused of abducting my own children?

-Removing the children could also be an offence if it is against the terms of a custody agreement that already exists.
+Removing the children could also be an offence if it is against the terms of a parenting plan that already exists.

 There is, however, a defence to any possible criminal charge.
 If you can show that you took the children away because the children or you were in immediate danger of being harmed, then you may be able to resist criminal charges.
 If you can show that you honestly believed such a danger existed, you can likely oppose charges.

-How can my partner apply for custody of the children when he is threatening to harm them?
+How can my partner apply for care and control of the children when he is threatening to harm them?

 How can I show that I believed the children or I were in danger of being harmed?